flintlib/arb/doc/source/arf.rst

 Except where otherwise noted, functions have the following semantics:

-* Functions taking *prec* and *rnd* parameters at the end of the argument list and returning an :type:`int` flag round the result in the output variable to *prec* bits in the direction specified by *rnd*.
+* Functions taking *prec* and *rnd* parameters at the end of the argument list and returning an ``int`` flag round the result in the output variable to *prec* bits in the direction specified by *rnd*.
 The return flag is 0 if the result is exact
   (not rounded) and 1 if the result is inexact (rounded).